 The Health and Care Research Sub-committee has oversight of all the working parties listed below and encourages them to undertake research that can be shared with Institute and Faculty of Actuaries (IFoA) members via sessional papers, articles in The Actuary or the British Actuarial Journal (BAJ), and presentations at conferences or workshops.

-There are currently five active Health and Care research working parties:
+There are currently six active Health and Care research working parties:

-- Diabetes - This working party will research the risk factors, incidence and mortality of diabetes along with future plausible trend scenarios which are of relevance to working actuaries.
-Given the high prevalence of this disease and implication on NHS budgets and mortality/morbidity implications we view this is a key public interest issue which will also have consequences for the insurance industry.
+• Diabetes - This working party will research the risk factors, incidence, and mortality of diabetes along with future plausible trend scenarios which are of relevance to working actuaries.
+Given the high prevalence of this disease and implications on NHS budgets and mortality/morbidity implications, we view this as a key public interest issue that will also have consequences for the insurance industry.

 If you have your own ideas for member-led research you would like to pursue, please refer to our Guidance for Research Working Parties or contact the Communities team.